How to Plant and Grow Juniper

 Hughes

 J. horizontalis ‘Hughes’ is one tough cookie.
-It can handle salt, pollution, rocky or sandy soil, heat, frost, and snow in Zones 3-8.
+It can handle salt, pollution, rocky or sandy soil, heat, frost, and snow in Zones 3 to 8.

 It also resists pests and disease.
 It stays compact at 15 to 18 inches tall and spreads up to eight feet wide, which makes it ideal as a ground cover or trailing over a rock wall.